Botanica Ethiopia is an approved aid and development project to establish an indigenous medicinal herb garden in Fiche, Ethiopia.

 It is hoped that the herb garden will provide a model for replication elsewhere in Ethiopia, and a possible means of income generation for the Fiche community in the future.

 The Living Pharmacy project is partially funded by Blackmores Ltd. and delivered in partnership with Global Development Group.
-The project has been developed by Elizabeth d’Avigdor with support from Southern Cross University, Australia and The University of Addis Ababa, Ethiopia.
+The project has been developed by Elizabeth d’Avigdor with support from Southern Cross University, Australia and Addis Ababa University, Ethiopia.

 Elizabeth d’Avigdor is an Australian Naturopath (Herbal Medicine and Nutrition) with over 20 years of clinical experience.
 She holds a Masters of Clinical Science (Complementary Medicine) from Southern Cross University and has published research on the use of medicinal herbs in Fiche, Ethiopia in the Journal of Ethnobiology and Ethnomedicine.

 Elizabeth lectures in complementary medicine at Endeavour College of Natural Health and is an educator of healthcare practitioners with Blackmores Ltd.

 Elizabeth’s son was adopted from Ethiopia in 1997.

 You can read more about Elizabeth at http://www.manlynaturaltherapies.com.au.

 ‘J655N Botanica Ethiopia: A Living Pharmacy’ is an approved development project of Global Development Group, an Australian DFAT approved NGO carrying out quality humanitarian aid and development projects with approved partners to relieve and provide long term solutions to poverty.

 Global Development Group takes responsibility for this project according to DFAT rules, providing a governance role and assisting in the areas of planning, monitoring, evaluating and auditing to ensure that the project is carried out to Australian requirements.

 Click here for more information about Global Development Group or to make a donation to Botanica Ethiopia.